jhu-saw/sawSensablePhantom/drivers.md

 # Geomagic/3DS Ethernet *Touch*

 The Geomagic/3DS looks like the original PHANTOM Omni except that the base is a couple of inches taller and has Ethernet ports instead of FireWire.
 The drivers from the vendor (3DS) should be used along their version of OpenHaptics (3.4 on Linux).
-Some of these devices might come with a USB based Ethernet adaptor so they can be used with computer.
+Some of these devices might come with a USB based Ethernet adapter so they can be used with a USB port.
 At the end, the actual communication is performed over an Ethernet port configured with *Link-Local*.

 ## Drivers

-If you have used the same computer with the FireWire drivers, **remove the older drivers and OpenHaptics for FireWire based devices**.
-There is an `uninstall` script that comes with the FireWire drivers.
+If you have used the same computer for a FireWire based Omni, **remove the older drivers and OpenHaptics for FireWire based devices**.
+There is an `uninstall` script that comes with the FireWire drivers from https://github.com/jhu-cisst-external/phantom-omni-1394-drivers.

-Driver install and configuration:
+### Automated installation

+We created a nifty little script to do the work: https://github.com/jhu-cisst-external/3ds-touch-openhaptics

+### Manual installation

 * Linux page with links to Open Haptics v3.4 and Touch Device Driver v2019.2.15: https://support.3dsystems.com/s/article/OpenHaptics-for-Linux-Developer-Edition-v34?language=en_US
 * Linux instructions: https://s3.amazonaws.com/dl.3dsystems.com/binaries/Sensable/Linux/Installation+Instructions.pdf

+### Removing the drivers

 Removing files:
 * To remove the 3DS provided SDK, use script `utils/uninstall-3ds-openhaptics-3.4.sh` from this repository